city41/node-sql-fixtures/README.md

 | sqlite3   | Yes | 0.3.0         | [Yes](https://github.com/city41/node-sql-fixtures/blob/master/test/integration/sqlite-integration-spec.js) | one known project |
 | MariaDB   | Yes  | 0.7.0   | [Yes](https://github.com/city41/node-sql-fixtures/blob/master/test/integration/maria-integration-spec.js) | no known projects :( |

+For MySQL, Maria and sqlite you can run into issues for [tables that lack a singular primary key](http://city41.github.io/node-sql-fixtures/#no-primary-key-warning).
+This issue [can be resolved for sqlite](https://github.com/city41/node-sql-fixtures/issues/32), but so far I have not found a 100% solution for MySQL/Maria.

 # Install

 `npm install sql-fixtures`